alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/capital-goods.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You import capital goods (eg machinery, tools, computers and other equipment) when you move your business to the UK from the European Union Customs Union (EUCU).
+You can import capital goods (eg machinery, tools, computers and other equipment) when you move your business to the UK from the European Union Customs Union (EUCU).

 ##Eligibility